Classacre/22938292_Dissertation/README.md

    - Find genes induced in one cell type but not another.
    - Characterize noise level of responsive genes.
 3. **Genomic feature analysis:**
-   - Identify features (e.g., DNA methylation status) of high/low noise and high/low responsiveness genes.
+   - Identify features (e.g., DNA methylation status, TE-like methylation) of high/low noise and high/low responsiveness genes.
    - Determine shared features between noisy and responsive genes.
+   - Explore the effects of both gbM (gene body methylation) and TE-like methylation on gene expression noise.

 ### Research Hypothesis
 - Genes with gbM (gene body methylation) will exhibit less noisy expression within the same cell type compared to unmethylated genes.
+- Genes with TE-like methylation may show distinct noise characteristics, which will be explored in parallel to gbM.
-- Responsive (cell-type-specific) genes are less likely to exhibit gbM compared to housekeeping genes.
+- Responsive (cell-type-specific) genes are less likely to exhibit gbM or TE-like methylation compared to housekeeping genes.

 ---